andreirysh/applying_jobs/README.md

 and React with Material UI for the frontend.
 The application is Dockerized for easy deployment and running.

-To run the app type npm start
+To run the app :
+1. go the server folder via terminal: "cd server" and type npm run
+2. go the client folder via terminal: "cd client" and type npm run

 Explanation why the chosen approach is used: